Equestria: Canterlot

 Canterlot is the capital city of Equestria, built on the side of the Foal Mountains.
 Canterlot is the setting of the royal court of Princess Celestia and Luna and the residence of Twilight Sparkle before Ponyville.
-Canterlot Castle is often at the centre of state occasions and royal hospitality.
+Canterlot Castle is often at the center of state occasions and royal hospitality.

 Faust aimed for a "European feel" with Canterlot.
-Her photo references to Dunnet were castle and cathedrals.
+Her photo references to Dunnet were castles and cathedrals.
 Faust stated she preferred Dunnet's first instinct to his later more "cartoony" drawings of Canterlot; subsequently, he went back to the way he first drew the location.
 The stained glass windows reflect an awareness of the world.
-Its spires and turrets are similar to the Arthurian castles of Camelot, its color pallette and mountaintop position represent royalty.
+Its spires and turrets are similar to the Arthurian castles of Camelot, and its color pallette and mountaintop position represent royalty.

 One of Faust's inspirations for Canterlot, with its castle carved into the side of the mountain, was Minas Tirith from The Lord of the Rings.
 Ted Anderson and Agnes Garbowska's inspiration for ancient Canterlot was ancient Rome.

 According to Lauren Faust, Canterlot was originally called "Canterbury", after the historical English city, and the name "Canterlot" was suggested by her husband Craig McCracken.

 Cloudsdale

-Cloudsdale is the home of the pegasi.
-It is influenced by classical Greece and Rome; it has pillars and columns, which were choices based on the story.
+Cloudsdale is the home of the Pegasi.
+It is influenced by classical Greco-Roman architecture; it has pillars and columns, which were choices based on the story.
 The show also references the Ancient Olympic Games, through Cloudsdale's use of tests of speed and agility.
-Unlike other cities, Cloudsdale floats on a series of clouds, and is only accessible by winged creatures and creatures that have had a "cloud-walking spell" cast upon them.
+Unlike other cities, Cloudsdale floats on a series of clouds and is only accessible by winged creatures or those that have had a "cloud-walking spell" cast upon them.
 It is the largest known Pegasi settlement in the realm.
 Cloudsdale is said to be the original home and birthplace of Rainbow Dash and Fluttershy.

 Cloudsdale is a pun on Clydesdale, a breed of horse; according to Lauren Faust, the name "Cloudsdale" was originally suggested by her husband Craig McCracken.
 The city is first depicted in "Sonic Rainboom".

 Everfree Forest

 The Everfree Forest is a large, enchanted forest grove in the boundaries adjacent to the Ponyville township; it is usually referred to simply as "the Forest".
 The Everfree Forest is home to Zecora and many wild creatures.
 As it is intended to be wild and untamed, its color palette is the opposite of Ponyville's and also has messier shapes.
 In its earlier development sketches, the creative team experimented with different palettes.

-The forest is considered to be extremely dangerous, and travel through it is prohibited.
+The forest is considered to be extremely hazardous, and travel through it is heavily discouraged.
 The forest is considered uninhabitable by all but the native Everfree Deers who inhabit it.
 It is the location of the Castle of Two Sisters, the Mirror Pool, and other enchanted phenomena.
-Due to the forest's rich biodiversity of flora and fauna, Zecora frequently travels into the Forest for various reasons; she built her hut within to more easily harvest ingredients for her potions.
+Due to the forest's rich biodiversity of exotic flora and fauna, Zecora frequently travels into the Forest for various reasons; she built her hut within to more easily harvest ingredients for her potions.